This post may contain affiliate links.

 This version has a depth of taste with jaggery and dates.
 All flavors are well-wedded and so balanced.
 I've been making this chutney for decades and trust me, its tastes far better than regular tamarind chutney.

-This tangy Tamarind chutney has dates and jaggery as a natural sweetener.
+This tangy Tamarind chutney has dates and jaggery as a natural sweeteners.
 Plus dates also give a thicker texture to the chutney.
 Cumin powder in chutney gives an extra punch.

 - A date is also called khajur.
 So this chutney is also called khajur imli chutney or just khajur chutney or date chutney.
 You can use any soft date variety for this recipe.

-- Lastly, I’m using jaggery in the recipe that is also called gor, gur or gol.
+- Lastly, I'm using jaggery in the recipe which is also called gor, gur or gol.
 It is also available in the Indian store.
-However, you can substitute jaggery for sugar or light molasses or brown sugar.
+However, you can substitute jaggery for sugar or light molasses, or brown sugar.

 In a pot take Tamarind (imli) and water.

 Add jaggery (gur) and sugar, spices; like red chili powder, cumin powder, and salt.

 Also, add dates to the pot and start cooking on medium heat.

 As water boil tamarind gets soft and jaggery and sugar melt.
 Break the lumps of tamarind and mix well.
 Cook well till dates, jaggery, tamarind all melts and forms a syrup.
 Add more water if required. (around 10 minutes of total cooking.)
 Adjust the taste and thickness of chutney at this stage.

 Put a coarse strainer on a large pot.
 Strain the mixture to remove tamarind seeds.
 Spread the mixture all over the walls of the strainer and wipe the thick liquid from the bottom.
 You may do this in batches if you have a small sieve or a large batch of tamarind chutney.